qooxdoo/qooxdoo/docs/core/classes.md

 inherited between classes.

-When writing a mixin, `this.constructor` is never the class of the where the code appears, so you must always specify the absolute class name, eg `qx.test.Animal.someStaticVar`.
+When writing a mixin, `this.constructor` is never the class of the where the code appears, so you must always specify the absolute class name, e.g. `qx.test.Animal.someStaticVar`.

 The simplest solution is to always write the classname explicitly when accessing static member.